 Competing is not easy in a market where most customers do not find the product interesting, can suffice without doing anything, and do not understand much if anything about their opportunity to be active, either in their choice of supplier or through their energy consumption behaviour.
 New entrants have to enter into and grow in such a market where most customers (50% in Norway but more in the other Nordic markets) have never, even after so many years, been active in the market.

-Customer apathy and inactivity is a characteristic of any competitive electricity market.
+Customer unawareness, apathy and inactivity is a characteristic of any competitive electricity market.

-See section on Awareness, Image and Trust.
+- See section on Awareness, Image and Trust. - A supplier centric model should assist the solving of this issue.